SasView/sasview/src/sans/models/media/model_functions.rst

 The polydispersion in rg is provided.

-For 2D plot, the wave transfer is defined as
+For 2D data: The 2D scattering intensity is calculated in the same way as 1D, where the *q* vector is defined as

 .. image:: img/image040.GIF

 TEST DATASET

-This example dataset is produced by running the Poly_GaussCoil, using 200 data points, *qmin* = 0.001 |Ang^-1|\ ,
+This example dataset is produced by running the Poly_GaussCoil, using 200 data points, *qmin* = 0.001 |Ang^-1| ,
 qmax = 0.7 |Ang^-1| and the default values below.

 ==============  ========  =============